jplantenga/Mixpanel-API-Export/README.md

 - Ensure you have a `.env` file with the correct Mixpanel API secret.
 - Ensure the date format for input is YYYY-MM-DD.
 - Ensure that you have the right Mixpanel URL Export for EU or USA.
+- Use this URL for more information / details: https://developer.mixpanel.com/reference/raw-event-export

 ## Credits and Acknowledgements